The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/commack-ny-2115-jericho-turnpike.md

 ## Stages

-This location opened with a {{< wiki-link "1-Stage" >}} show, which featured a turntable for Chuck E. In 2005, the showroom was relocated from the back left-hand corner of the restaurant to the right-hand side of the restaurant which can be seen upon entry.
-In the process, the existing stage was replaced with a {{< wiki-link "Studio C Cappa" >}}.
+This location opened with a [1-Stage] show, which featured a turntable for Chuck E. In 2005, the showroom was relocated from the back left-hand corner of the restaurant to the right-hand side of the restaurant which can be seen upon entry.
+In the process, the existing stage was replaced with a [Studio C Cappa].

 ## History